kavingray/wp-ui/readme.txt

 1. Add shortcodes to the post editor and enjoy!

 == Frequently Asked Questions ==

+= Where can i find a quick start guide? =
+Read the [Quick start guide](http://kav.in/projects/blog/wp-ui-quick-start/) to learn about editor interface.

 = Where can i find recent & up-to-date FAQ? =